reglnk/luarjit2/README.md

  luajit2.md		(the content is left unchanged as for https://github.com/openresty/luajit2)

-luarjit2 is built ontop of that all, adding new syntax and thus being an implementation of a Lua-like language.
-LuarJIT is the previous implementation of that language ontop of official LuaJIT.
+luarjit2 is built ontop of that all, adding new syntax and thus being the second implementation of LuarJIT language (https://github.com/reglnk/LuarJIT is the first, made ontop of original LuaJIT source code).
 For LuarJIT documentation, please refer to

  luarjit.md